 If your baby shows any of these signs, be sure to contact your baby’s health care provider immediately.

-Your baby may need to be on a restricted diet in order to avoid the proteins that his or her body cannot break down.
+Your baby may need to be on a restricted diet in order to avoid the proteins that their body cannot break down.
 A dietician or a nutritionist can help you plan a healthy diet for your child.

 Your baby’s doctor may recommend special foods or formulas for children with argininemia (ARG).
 These formulas will likely need to continue through adulthood.